A Guide to Charlotte’s Best Jamaican Restaurants

 Crav N’ Caribbean

 A newcomer to the city, Kingston, Jamaica native Carlos Abrahams moved to Charlotte in 2019, and not long after, started Crav N’ Caribbean.
 Operating out of The City Kitch in the University City area, Crav N’ Caribbean is best known for their mouth-watering $30 oxtail cheesesteak.
-Open Tuesdays through Saturdays, Chef Abrahams offers a rotating menu also featuring jerk chicken, curries, wings, and their popular oxtail fried rice with jerk shrimp.
+Chef Abrahams offers a rotating menu also featuring jerk chicken, curries, wings, and their popular oxtail fried rice with jerk shrimp.
 Wait times can average 45 minutes to an hour, based on their busyness, so be sure to order early.

 Crav N’ Caribbean